jtlapp/electron-affinity/README.md

 ### Organizing Window APIs

 Each window API must be exposed and bound individually.
-A good practice is to define each API separately in its own file, exporting the API class.
+A good practice is to define each API in its own file, exporting the API class.
 Your window script then imports them and exposes them one at a time.
 For example:

 ```ts
 // src/frontend/init.ts